dseo3/GroupProject_Team8/final.md

 * We used figma in order to create a wireframe of how we wanted each page to look on both desktop and mobile views
 * Our team decided to use Bulma in order to improve the structure and layout of our application

+## Technical Rationale:

+## Problem Addressed

+## Challenges:
+* The UMD.io API caused some issues when it came to retrieving data.
+This caused us to divert from the original plan and narrow the scope of our design.
+* Could not include all the desired features due to API limitations.
+* Each teammate had a different approach to coding our applications.
+Having diffrent approaches/styles of solving the problem may have contributed to having a more complex code than necessary.

+## Future Direction:
+* Improve application layout/structure